Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Mature attractive Latin woman elegantly dressed

-On which topics do you feel qualified at giving advice?
+On which topics do you feel qualified to give advice?
 Why?

 Do people tell you that you act older, younger, or your age?